tbates/umx/inst/developer/build OpenMx.md

 devtools::build("~/bin/OpenMx", binary = TRUE)
 system(paste0("open ", .libPaths()[1]))

-*Notes*
+*Notes: Usually not necessary now*

 1. If the RMPI package fails to build with configure: error: "Cannot find mpi.h header file", then it will need to be installed.
 This used to be via a brew instruction: `brew install mpi`
 2. Run `xcode-select --install` in a terminal window to get standard C libraries etc
   * *note*: app store will update it thereafter.
+8. You need the correct version of NPSOL for your build.
+It likely came inside the git repo at "~/bin/OpenMx/inst/npsol/osx/x86_64/libnpsol.a"
+	* If not, A copy might be available at the bottom of [https://openmx.ssri.psu.edu/wiki/howto-build-openmx-source-repository](https://openmx.ssri.psu.edu/wiki/howto-build-openmx-source-repository) which you would have to download, rename, and move into position.

 2023-09-29 07:34:10.218 R[38815:717019] WARNING: Secure coding is not enabled for restorable state!
 Enable secure coding by implementing NSApplicationDelegate.applicationSupportsSecureRestorableState: and returning YES.